 Here Jesus teaches that it is possible for a person to commit sexually immoral acts even in one's imagination and fantasy life.
 The thoughts and intentions of the heart can be very important, and as implicating as outward acts.
 Although deliberately feeding on lustful thoughts and acting them out in one's mind is "already adultery" in the heart, temptation which is not acted upon does not constitute sin.
 As an old Proverb says, "One can not prevent the birds from flying over one's head, but one can keep them from building a nest in one's hair."
 When the factor of fantasies is added into the equation of masturbation there is no doubt we are now referring to fornication and sexual uncleanness.
 One can no longer claim that masturbation is a "gray area."

 In actual fact, masturbation is virtually always closely connected with lustful thought life.
-Pornography is everywhere in today's society, suggestive TV programs and films laced liberally with sexual promiscuity and implicit sex, can only be avoided with difficulty.
+Pornography (highly addictve) is everywhere in today's society, suggestive TV programs and films laced liberally with sexual promiscuity and implicit sex, can only be avoided with difficulty.
+Kids get into internet porn before puberty and soon wnat to experiment!
 Advertisements and a spirit of sensuality barrage the mind constantly in today's sexually permissive society, severely aggravating the problem of gaining and maintaining purity and personal holiness as a Christian.
-Many individuals who masturbate will admit that they use pornography, photographs or sexually suggestive stories to heighten the pleasure and vicarious enjoyment of sex.
-All of these are, in reality, forms of idolatry involving the worship of another person, the worship of sex itself, or the worship of an "image,"--rather than God.
+Many individuals who masturbate will admit that they need to use pornography, photographs or sexually suggestive stories to heighten the pleasure and vicarious enjoyment of sex.
+All of these are, in reality, forms of idolatry involving the worship of another person, the worship of sex itself, or the worship of an "image," or a fantasy -- rather than God.
 An individual whose life is centered around fantasies is not likely to do well when attempting to relate with a real flesh-and-blood marriage partner and the many demands of adult life, child rearing, and fidelity to one's spouse.
+Single men and women don't fare much better, especially if guilt and shame for past transgressions have not been handed over to Jesus.